nickdavila/LAE-ML-Classification/research/README.md

 </details>

-## Links to all courses (complete or incomplete to show if I have finished or not):
+## Links to all useful courses (complete or incomplete to show if I have finished or not):

 (Complete, paid) CS 329E at University of Texas at Austin https://www.cs.utexas.edu/courses/329e-elements-data-analytics

+(Complete, paid) CS 323E at University of Texas at Austin https://www.cs.utexas.edu/courses/323e-elements-scientific-computing

 (Incomplete, FREE) Caltech's 'Learning From Data' https://work.caltech.edu/telecourse